• Musings & Miscellany, Short Stories

 The Ground Beneath Me: A story of soil, sisterhood, and the home I found on a Turkish mountainside

-There are moments when my intuition hits with a calm, full-body yes, like a warm certainty that lights up my chest and gut and brings the vision in my head into sharp focus.
-I felt it in a café in Santa Cruz, Bolivia, scrolling through volunteer listings after months of drifting through Ecuador, Mexico, and now Bolivia, my days ruled by spontaneity and chance.
+There are moments when my intuition hits with a calm, full-body yes, like a certainty that lights up my chest pouring warmth into my gut, bringing a vision in my head with sharp focus.
+I felt it in a café in Santa Cruz, Bolivia, scrolling through volunteer listings after months of drifting through Ecuador, Mexico and now Bolivia, my days ruled by spontaneity and chance.
 The novelty was fading.
 I was craving structure, joining a team with shared purpose and dreamed of working with my hands and learning new skills.
-When I saw the listing for a mother-daughter-run organic homestead in Selçuk, Turkey, I knew instantly, I was going.
-Before I…
+When I saw the listing for a mother-daughter-run organic homestead in Selçuk, Turkey, I knew instantly, that was where I…

 • Short Stories